TUESDAYS 11:00AM, 3RD FLOOR CONFERENCE ROOM, VARIAN BUILDING, CAMPUS

 FRIDAYS 10:30AM, 3RD FLOOR CONFERENCE ROOM, FRED KAVLI BUILDING, SLAC

-The regular astro-ph coffee times (both on campus and at SLAC) consist of a discussion of recent hot papers and a short talk from a member of the group.
-The aims of this exercise are to raise awareness of each other's activities, and provide a stage for the presentation of interesting new results, an upcoming conference paper, or a particular problem that would best be tackled with help from other members of the group.
-By keeping the atmosphere friendly and informal, these talks hopefully help to improve communication across the group.
+We meet twice weekly for "KIPAC tea" (alternating between campus and SLAC) to discuss recent hot papers and other news items, and to hear a short talk.
+We intend KIPAC tea talks to raise awareness of each other's activities, and provide a stage for the presentation of interesting new results, an upcoming conference paper, or a particular problem that would best be tackled with help from other KIPAC members.
+By keeping the atmosphere friendly and informal, these talks hopefully help to improve communication across the institute.
 The carrot is finding out what others are up to (and hopefully being entertained in the process).
 The stick is that everyone is expected to contribute at some point.

 The tea talk rules are as follows:

-- Talks are to last NO MORE THAN 15 - 20 MINUTES, and the question time afterwards will be similarly restricted
+- Talks should last NO MORE THAN 15 - 20 MINUTES.

-- We would like for everybody to take their turn.
-Volunteers will get first pick of the dates, but you only get one slot per quarter.
+- We would like for all KIPAC members (including students!) to speak periodically.
+Volunteers will get first pick of the dates (no more than one talk per quarter).

 To reiterate, some suggestions for what you might talk about are: